JuliaAI/ScientificTypes.jl/README.md

 ## ScientificTypes

-A light-weight interface for implementing conventions about the scientific interpretation of data, and for performing type coercions enforcing those conventions.
+A light-weight julia interface for implementing conventions about the scientific interpretation of data, and for performing type coercions enforcing those conventions.